Last Updated on October 29, 2023

 - High-energy trauma and diverse combinations of forces

-Tibial plateau fractures are often caused by high-energy trauma in young patients and due to low-energy falls in elderly.
+Tibial plateau fractures are often caused by high-energy trauma in young patients and due to low-energy falls in the elderly.

-Literature recommends valgus/varus stress testing but that is too painful and if required should be done under anesthesia.
+The literature recommends valgus/varus stress testing but that is too painful and if required should be done under anesthesia.

 Oblique projections should be added if a nondisplaced tibial plateau fracture is suspected but not seen on the standard projections.

 An AP projection of the knee, angled 15° caudally (tibial plateau view), can provide a more accurate assessment of the depth of plateau surface depression.